jmoortgat/DeepRiverFCN/README.md

-# Rivers Segmentation using FCNNs
+# Rivers Segmentation using FCNs

 ### Requirements
 - TensorFlow (tested on tensorflow-gpu==2.4.1 python==3.8.5)